tbrowder/GraphicsMagick/README.md

 **GraphicsMagickUtils** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating impages programmatically.

+Your host computer **must** have the GraphicsMagic package, with its `gm` CL program already installed.

+To install that package on a Debian host:

+    $ sudo aptitude install graphicsmagick

 CL Programs
 -----------

 ### **crop**

 A program designed for processing images for display on a website.
-The program uses the *graphicsmagicks*' command-line program *gm* and its myriad of commands and options, all driven by Raku's *run* routine.
+The program uses the *graphicsmagick*'s command-line program *gm* and its myriad of commands and options, all driven by Raku's *run* routine.

 Its default action, given the name of an image file, is to determine: